A full-day journey combining two foundational chapters of world history: early Christianity and the origins of the Ottoman Empire.

 Early morning pickup from your hotel in Istanbul.
 We head south across the Sea of Marmara toward İznik.

 Comfortable trip in air-conditioned private transport.
-We cross the Marmara Bridge, one of Türkiye's modern engineering wonders.

 Arrival at Lake İznik, Türkiye's fifth-largest lake.
 Quick stop for photos at the lakeshore where the ancient walls are reflected.